About the code

 All Library users are expected to respect Library facilities, other users, and Library staff.

-- Use computers and online resources within the guidelines of the UCB Library and Campus computer use policies.
+- Use computers and online resources within the guidelines of the Library and campus computer use policies.

-- Adhere to policies governing appropriate use of University identification.
+- Adhere to policies governing appropriate use of University of California identification.

 - Present identification upon request.

 - Leave buildings at closing and limit use of the Library to authorized areas only.